 Toddlers are known for throwing tantrums most times, especially when they do not get their way.
 In a bid to teach them that they may not always get what they want in life and be content (but not complacent) with what they have, you should teach them that throwing tantrums is rude and not the easy way out.

 3. Teach them how to address people

 This covers greetings, conversations, and title-addressing.
-Teach your kids the correct manner to converse with strangers and older acquaintances, and kids of their age grade.
+Teach your kids the correct manner to converse with strangers, older acquaintances, and kids of their age.

 4. Do not stare at people with disabilities

 Your kids should understand that staring at people with disabilities is rude, and pointing out their disabilities to their hearing is unnecessary.
-This will save them the embarrassment that comes with going contrary to this rule later in life.
-The sooner they learn this, the sooner they know how to effectively sympathize with people with disabilities.
+This will save them the embarrassment of going contrary to this rule later in life.
+The sooner they learn this, the sooner they know how to sympathize with people with disabilities effectively.